The Remarkable Life of Nelson Mandela

-In Nelson Mandela: From Conflict to Icon, host Trevor McDonald explores the remarkable journey of Nelson Mandela from his early days as a revolutionary to his imprisonment and eventual global acclaim as a symbol of peace.
+In The Remarkable Life of Nelson Mandela, host Trevor McDonald explores the journey of Nelson Mandela from his early days as a revolutionary to his imprisonment and eventual global acclaim as a symbol of peace.
 Despite his association with peace and harmony today, Mandela's path was marked by conflict and controversy.
 This video is excerpted from BBC’s Icons: The Greatest Person of the 20th Century, a documentary series celebrating the achievements of the most influential figures of the era.

 Lesson Express